playgameservices/cpp-ios-basic-samples/samples-ios/TBMPSkeletonNative/README.md

 * `AppDelegate` contains some of the code required to handle incoming notifications and sign-in.

-* `Constants.h` contains the constants that you will need to run this game on your own.

 * `GameData` is a small class that represents the data passed by the game.
 It includes some convenience methods to convert this data back and forth into JSON.
 (The Android version of this game used UTF16 strings, so we had to as well.)

 * `GameViewController` is the ViewController for the game itself.
 It also contains most of the logic for determining who the next player is, setting game results, submitting a turn, finishing a match, or leaving a match entirely.

 * `LobbyViewController` contains methods that handle sign-in and create real-time mutliplayer games, either through invites (using the PeoplePickerVC) or through automatching.

 * `Main.storyboard` is the main storyboard used by the application.
 We currently use the same storyboard for both iPhone and iPad games

 ## Running the sample application